shimaore/ccnq3/doc/server-api.md

 Authentication is done by submitting a `Auth:` header with each request.
 The username and passwords are checked against CouchDB.
 This is currently a server-to-server API.
 Session are not supported.

-A 200 OK code is sent whenever the transport was successful.
-However application errors might still occur.

-The application was successful if the operation returned a JSON body containing the `ok` field set to `true`.
+The application was successful if the response status was `200`.
+In this case the `ok` field of the JSON response wil be set to `true`.
-The application encountered an error if the operation returned a JSON body containing an `error` field.
+Otherwise the operation failed, and more information might be available in the JSON response, especially in the (optional) `error` and `when` fields.

 Voicemail box creation
 ----------------------